Trainee Positions At Western Health

 Dr Sujith Ayyappan: Special interest; Neurophysiology

-Dr Martin Short: Special interest;Multiple Sclerosis, neurophysiology
+Dr Martin Short MD PhD : Special interest;Multiple Sclerosis, neurophysiology

 Dr Nyan Lynn: Special interest; Neurophysiology